 Are there sports betting stocks?
 I know you know what sports betting is, but do you know about investing in it?
-Sports betting is a global industry that’s only now rapidly growing in the United States.
+Sports betting is a global industry that’s only rapidly growing in the United States.
 In markets like Europe, sports betting has long been accepted as a part of the culture.
 Some estimate the market to be worth over $200 billion globally.
-The popularity of sports betting has surged since the introduction of online sportsbooks, especially when you add in mobile sports betting.
+The popularity of sports betting has surged since the introduction of online sportsbooks, especially when mobile sports betting is added.

-In the United States, 30 of the 50 states have either legalized sports betting or recently passed a bill to legalize it.
+In the United States, 30 50 states have legalized sports betting or recently passed a bill to legalize it.
 On top of that, 19 additional states have recently introduced a bill to legalize sports betting.

-Most states have realized that tax revenues from gambling can really help boost the local economy.
-Brick and mortar casinos and sportsbooks provide hundreds of job opportunities for local residents as well.
+Most states have realized that gambling tax revenues can help boost the local economy.
+Brick-and-mortar casinos and sportsbooks also provide hundreds of job opportunities for residents.

 You can also place bets at popular offshore sportsbooks.
 These operate in tax-friendly countries like Costa Rica or Malta.
 They’re strictly online gambling sites.

 As investors, it’s an industry worth taking a look at.
 Any industry anticipated to grow at a 10-15% CAGR over the next decade should be on our investing radars.

 Sports betting is glamorized, like in many industries involving much money.
 Look at any professional sporting event and see sports betting or fantasy sports advertising everywhere.
 It’s not just Las Vegas or New Jersey anymore.